 Time to Admit You Don’t Know Wakanda Does Not Exist (and that HANA is not GroundBreaking)?

-The rise of HANA lead to many people with only a cursory understanding of databases talking a lot about databases.
-Naturally, their statements, promoted by SAP, had a very low accuracy.
+The rise of HANA leads to many people with only a cursory understanding of databases talking a lot about databases.
+Naturally, their statements, promoted by SAP, had very low accuracy.
 With HANA moving back in SAP’s enormous deck of cards of SAP products, now the topic of databases can shrink down closer to the group of people that know something about them.

 That is a positive development.

 HANA Was Going to Change the World?

 HANA was supposed to change the world.
 However, what did it change?